-When looking for a Pit Heeler to welcome into your family, you can expect to pay anywhere between $800 to $1200 USD for a new puppy.
+If you want to welcome a Pit Heeler to your family, you can expect to pay anywhere between $800 to $1200 for a new puppy.
 But the price will depend on the dog’s lineage and parental attributes.

-However, this cost excludes the cost of medical expenses, food, training, toys and accessories, and more.
+However, this cost excludes medical expenses, food, training, toys and accessories, and more.
 So before you commit to buying a Pit Heeler puppy, make sure you’re well-prepared to take full responsibility.

-When looking for a reputable breeder, ask friends, breed clubs, or local veterinarians for referrals and reviews for where to find Blue Heeler Pitbull mix puppies for sale.
+In case you find one, though, ensure that it’s a reputable breeder by doing your research and asking friends, breed clubs, or local veterinarians for referrals and reviews for where to find Blue Heeler Pitbull mix puppies for sale.

 You can find more tips on finding and working with responsible breeders here.

-They have low to moderate maintenance needs when it comes to grooming but expect high exercise needs to make up for this.
+They have low to moderate maintenance needs when grooming but expect high exercise to make up.
 They will reward you with their love and affection tenfold.

-Like their parent breeds, they are working dogs who need to be mentally and physically stimulated in order to live a happy life.
+Like their parent breeds, they’re working dogs who need mental and physical stimulation to live a happy life.

-And while they are not inherently aggressive, they still need proper training and socialization so that their protective nature doesn’t get the best of them.
-This will ensure that they get along well with people and other animals.
+And while they’re not inherently aggressive, they still need proper training and socialization so that their protective nature doesn’t get the best of them.
+This way, you will ensure that they get along well with people and other animals.